board-game-chums/blog/content/blog/hello-world/index.md

 SETH: Yeah, as someone who has been researching different games like a madman, we thought having another source of information could be helpful.
 Plus it gives us some excueses for playing more games.

-CHANTZ: Right now, we plan on having at least one post a month on here.
+CHANTZ: Right now, we plan on having at least one post a month.

 SETH: As we get our feet underneath us though, we will be posting more and more.
 We hope you will join us on this new journey to chart a sea of board games for the curious player.